antronerds/r2-tutorials/original/R2Tutorials.md

 ---------------

 1. Instead of using the Kaplan Scan for a single gene you can also analyse a group of genes at the same time.
-Go to Kaplan Meier – by gene expression, select at analysis ‘Kaplan Scan a group of genes’and click ‘next’
+Go to Kaplan Meier ï¿½ by gene expression, select at analysis ï¿½Kaplan Scan a group of genesï¿½and click ï¿½nextï¿½
 2. In this example select the apoptosis route at the Kegg path way pulldown menu.
-Leave the ‘type of survival’ at overall survival.
+Leave the ï¿½type of survivalï¿½ at overall survival.
 In the statistics panel there are several filtering options possible leave these options unchanged
-3. In the graphics section select ‘yes’ at ‘Draw heatmap and click next.
+3. In the graphics section select ï¿½yesï¿½ at ï¿½Draw heatmap and click next.
 4. In the next screen R2 had generated a list of the genes within the apoptosis pathway which have significant prognostic value.
 A heatmap